All Episodes

 It can be no other way.

-They're like stuck in this mindset liberalism that they just can't get out of.
+They're like stuck in this mindset, liberalism, that they just can't get out of.

-I guess maybe fracturing of the reality, they're having this neural meltdown.
+And if it's like what just happened, this, I wouldn't say shattering, yeah, I guess maybe fracturing of their reality, they're having this neural meltdown.

 And I wish I had more time to analyze this with you.